Q: What is included in the price of the cruise?

 Q: How do I book shore excursions?

-A: You can purchase shore excursions on Carnival’s website once you receive your booking number and online check-in instructions for the cruise (approximately 3 to 4 weeks prior to the sailing date).
+A: You can purchase shore excursions on RCCL’s website once you receive your booking number and online check-in instructions for the cruise (approximately 3 to 4 weeks prior to the sailing date).
+GE will be providing information and group discounts on selected excursions available to GE guests only.
+Information will be provided 2-3 months before sailing.

 Q: Can I take pictures and video onboard?

 A: Yes, you can take photos and videos on board.
+However, video will not be allowed during seminar instruction.
 There will be plenty of time to take photos with each other and the instructors after the classes.

 Q: Can I call my home while onboard?